Frey-Lu/oak.microbiome_supplementary/README.md

 # Oak Microbiome Supplementary Material

-This repository contains supplementary data and analysis scripts associated with the manuscript *"Beyond detection: Unveiling microbial dynamics in oak seedlings using cultivation and HTS."*
+This repository contains supplementary data and analysis scripts associated with the manuscript *"Beyond detection: Unveiling microbial dynamics in oak seedlings using isolation and HTAS."*

 ## 📂 Repository Structure